World’s Largest Beer Brewer To Launch Cybersecurity Unit In Israel

-Headquartered in Leuven, Belgium, AB InBev provides 25 percent of the beer globally, making over 400 brands including Budweiser, Corona, Becks, and Stella Artois.
+Headquartered in Leuven, Belgium, AB InBev produces 25 percent of the beer globally, making over 400 brands including Budweiser, Corona, Becks, and Stella Artois.
 The company has recently faced regular cybersecurity attacks, ranging from bothersome and disruptive to financially motivated, Luis Veronesi, AB InBev VP of global security and compliance, told Reuters.

 The unit, dubbed the Beer Tech according to CTech by Calcalist, will be completely focused on “analyzing threats and potential attacks,” Veronesi said.

 SEE ALSO: Bottoms Up: Israeli Scientists Brew Beer With ‘Resurrected’ Yeast From 5,000 Years Ago

 “With increasing digitalization, we have to be prepared to defend against anything coming,” he told Reuters.